 Andrew Yasgar is better known as Sket One, the visual art icon.
-From graffiti to murals, graphic design and Kidrobot Dunnys, his body of work is expansive.
-Crafting objects that are intrinsically appealing, the artist has a seemingly effortless understanding of human taste, which in his words boils down to:
+His body of work is expansive, from graffiti to murals, graphic design and Kidrobot Dunnys.
+Crafting objects that are intrinsically appealing, the artist has a seemingly effortless understanding of human taste.
+In his words this boils down to:

 Oh, I like that, that’s cool, I’m going to use that.

-One of my good friends, Jimmy, who is actually a cop now, he was writing “Sket” and he took it from the first four letters of “sketch.”
+One of my good friends, Jimmy, who is actually a cop now, he was writing “Sket” as his name.
+He took it from the first four letters of “sketch.”
 We were talking and I ended up doing a piece for him.
-Back then you’d write other peoples’ names, you’d just do all this random stuff, and one day I wrote his name and I did a graffiti piece and I really, really liked it because of the way the letters flowed.
+I wrote his name for the graffiti piece and I really, really liked it because of the way the letters flowed.

 I laugh because it’s pretty uneventful.
-Most graffiti writers’ name they were given it or they were handed it down or somebody deemed them that name, and mine was more of like, “Oh, I like that, that’s cool, I’m going to use that.”
+Most graffiti writers were given their names or they were handed it down, or somebody deemed them that name.
+Mine was more of like, “Oh, I like that, that’s cool, I’m going to use that.”

-The “One” comes from … In graffiti, people end up writing the same name, so basically, when you put a number after it, it tells you or the other graffiti writers where you are in the line of that particular name.
-If you’re Sket One, you’re the first to use the One.
+The “One” comes from a tradition in graffiti.
+People end up writing the same name, so basically, when you put a number after it, it tells you or the other graffiti writers where you are in the line of that particular name.
+If you’re Sket One, you’re the first to use the name.
 If there was another Sket and he wrote “Two,” technically I couldn’t get mad because he was writing the “Two.”
 That’s where there’s people that write “Rage Five” or popular names like Seen and other names, if they choose to write those names, they usually will have to change them in some way to make them different from the originator.
 It’s a respect kind of thing.

 We’re curious about your Kidrobot collaborations.
 What was the first Dunny that you had the chance to work on?

-At this art show, me and Mark were talking, and that particular night, I met Tristan Eaton, who was a co-founder of Kidrobot.
-He created a Cheech Wizard toy, which was Kidrobot’s first toy.
+That particular night, I met Tristan Eaton, who was a co-founder of Kidrobot.
 As I was talking to Tristan back and forth, he said, “You do graffiti?”
 I said, “Yeah.”
 He says, “Do you illustrate?”
-I said, “Yeah,” and I broke down some of my work, knowing I was going to meet him, gave him some of my work.
+I said, “Yeah,” and I broke down some of my work.
 He handed me a DVD and he was like, “Here, there’s templates on here.
 I’m coming out with a Dunny,” and this other toy called a Toro at the time.
 He said, “Do some designs and get it back to me.”

-The fact that they chose it and then the night I first saw my sample, it was exciting.
+The fact that they chose it was amazing.
+Then the night I first saw my sample, it was exciting.
 I was stoked because I’d made things my whole life.
 I’ve made art and I built things, and I don’t know, it was different because this was manufactured.
 This was something that went from the computer and to China and it was actually manufactured.
 It was a product.
 That was my first product.
 That turned around everything.